 Equal Access Accommodations

 Drop Off Areas: For any car or bus, there are three drop-off areas available to both drop off and pick up passengers.
 Drop-off points are available at the east side of the Warehouse at the Breezeway (directly next to Gate A), at Home Plate Plaza on the Russell Street service drive (next to Gate D) and at the north end of the service drive (next to Gate F).
-Calling Fan Services at 888-848-BIRD in advance of the game is recommended to make arrangements to utilize these drop-off points.

 Seating: Wheelchair accessible seats are located throughout the ballpark in virtually all ticket categories.
 These seats may be purchased in advance by calling the Orioles at 888-848-BIRD or by visiting the Oriole Park Box Office.